nerva-project/nerva/README.md

 ## About

 Nerva (XNV) is a private and secure cryptocurrency that you can mine on your computer's CPU.
-It's GPU and ASIC resistant and tries to stay true to 1 CPU = 1 VOTE vision.
+It's GPU and ASIC resistant and tries to stay true to the 1 CPU = 1 VOTE vision.

-Nerva offers true privacy and fungibility, is untraceable and unlinkable, with users and transfer amounts hidden from the public.
+Nerva offers true privacy and fungibility, is untraceable and un-linkable, with users and transfer amounts hidden from the public.

 Each miner requires a copy of the blockchain, hence there is no support for pool mining.
-Therefore, Nerva offers better decentralization and censorship resistance.
+Therefore, Nerva offers better decentralization and censorship resistance than the majority of other blockchains.

 ## Installing